-(4) A discussion of fundamental principles of ecology including adaptations of organisms to the environment; factors that influence the distribution and abundance of species; population structure, dynamics, and regulation; community development (succession), structure and function; food webs, energy flow, and nutrient cycling.
+Ecology.....(4) BIO 325 A discussion of fundamental principles of ecology including adaptations of organisms to the environment; factors that influence the distribution and abundance of species; population structure, dynamics, and regulation; community development (succession), structure and function; food webs, energy flow, and nutrient cycling.
 A special focus will be placed on the natural history of Kentucky as well as field study methodology and literature research.
 Lecture: three hours per week.
 Includes a required four hour laboratory, meeting every other week, with extensive field-work requirements.
-Prerequisites: A grade of "C" or better in BIO 151 and BIO 152 and MTH 113 or placement beyond.
+Prerequisites: A grade of "C" or better in BIO 151 or BIO 153/155 and BIO 152 or BIO 154/156 and MTH 113 or placement beyond.